About the Analyzing Digital Gaming and Culture Cohort

 • Weekly dinners with Data Mine participants

-• Faculty and graduate student office hours onsite in Hillenbrand
+• Faculty and TA office hours onsite in Hillenbrand

 • Seminars by visiting speakers, including practicing data scientists